cmu-pasta/fray/README.md

 }
 ```

-However, this approach is not effective because it is hard to reproduce the bug and the test is non-deterministic.
+This approach is not effective because it is hard to reproduce the bug and the test is non-deterministic.
+More
+importantly, in the most cases, the test will not trigger the bug!

 Fray is designed to solve this problem.
 Simply add `@ConcurrencyTest` to `testBankAccount`,
 and Fray will automatically test